What is your expertise, what do you teach, what are you bringing to the program?

 I worked on luxury accounts for years and became quite passionate about their uniqueness and creativity.
 I’ve loved working for ecological and ethical brands, mostly in the beauty and fashion sectors.

-I can’t wait to take students to Paris, which is my hometown, to the gourmet stores and patisseries.
+I can’t wait to take students to Paris, which is my hometown, to the top gourmet stores, bakeries and wine cellars.
 But I’m also looking forward to seeing their faces when they walk in the vineyards and enter the cellars where our cheeses are made.
 It’s going to be a journey!